davivcgarcia/aws-containers-on-outpost/local-cluster/local-guide.md

 4. Modify EKS Cluster SG to allow connection from Default VPC CIDR on HTTPS

 5. Create the ECR Pull-through cache for the Public ECR repositories.
-Be aware that you need to pull these images using Docker, before these getting available for consumption from EKS Local Cluster (not sure why yet).
+Be aware that you need to pull these images using Docker, before the cached-images get ready for consumption from EKS Local Cluster (not sure why yet).

 ```bash
 aws ecr create-pull-through-cache-rule \